-MSA SAFETY INCORPORATED For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the following nominees: - number(s) of the nominee(s) on the line below.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLAC K INK A AS FOLLOWS: E35916-P01847 KEEP TH IIS PORTI ON FOR YC UR RECORDS THIS PI ROXY CARD IS VALID ON DETACH A ND RETU JRN THIS P ORTION ONLY MSA SAFETY INCORPORATED For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the following nominees: number(s) of the nominee(s) on the line below.
 1. Election of Directors for a term expiring in 2021.
-Nominees: 01) Thomas W. Giacomini 02) Sandra Phillips Rogers 03) John T. Ryan, III The Board of Directors recommends you vote FOR the fol lowing nomin ee: 2.
-Election of a Director for a term expiring in 2020 Nominee: For Withhold Nishan J. Vartanian The Board of Directors recommends you vote FOR propos sals 3 and 4: For Against Abstain 3.
-Selection of Ernst & Young LLP as the Company 's indep endent registe red public ac counting firm.
-4. To provide an advisory vote to approve the execu tive con npensation of the Company y's named executive officers.
-For address changes/comments, mark here. (see reverse for instructions) Please sign exactly as your name(s) appear(s) hereon. executor, administrator, or other fiduciary, please giv should each sign personally.
+Nominees: 01) Thomas W. Giacomini 02) Sandra Phillips Rogers 03) John T. Ryan, III The Board of Directors recommends you vote FOR th e follow ing nominee: 2.
+Election of a Director for a term expiring in 2020.
+Nominee: For Withhold Nishan J. Vartanian The Board of Directors recommends you vote FOR p roposals 3 and 4: For Against Abstain 3.
+Selection of Ernst & Young LLP as the Company's in ıdepende ent registered pu ublic accountin g firm.
+4. To provide an advisory vote to approve the executive compen sation of the Co ompany's name d executive officers.
+For address changes/comments, mark here. (see reverse for instructions) Please sign exactly as your name(s) appear(s) hereon.
+We administrator, or other fiduciary, please give full title as a personally.
 All holders must sign.
-If please sign in full corporate or partnership name by a e full tit a corpo tle as such.
-Joi oration or part nt owners Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date are available at www.proxyvote.com.
+If a corporation or part partnership name by authorized officer. uch.
+Joii nt owners shoul ld each sign r Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Annual Report to Shareholders, Notice of Annual Meeting and Proxy Statement
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Annual Report to Shareholders, Notice of Annual Meeting and Proxy Statement are available at www.proxyvote.com.